Daring sleuth Miss Fisher is back in new Acorn TV movie

 The movie, which had its Australian premiere last month, owes a tip of the hat to its devoted fans.
 An online fundraising campaign in 2017 reached its 30-day goal of $250,000 in under 48 hours, and donations continued to roll in for the film reportedly budgeted at $8 million by Every Cloud Productions, which also produced the series.

 Making the most of relatively modest funding for the 100-minute film, Melbourne's Victorian-era public buildings and private mansions helped the city double for 1929 London at points in the film directed by Tony Tilse.
-Among the grand properties on display: the National Trust's Labassa and Ripponlea estates and the Victorian Government-owned Werribee Mansion.
+Among the grand properties on display: the National Trust's Labassa and Ripponlea estates and the Victorian government-owned Werribee Mansion.

 The filming in Morocco was memorable for Davis.
 It took place in the town of Ouarzazate, which has hosted other productions.
 Besides the magnificent Sahara desert, she said, they made use of existing sets that included an "incredible" one from filmmaker Ridley Scott's 2005 "Kingdom of Heaven."